Ovhagen/COP5615/proj5/README.md

 ## Bitcoin Tests
 Since this project was built on a previous project, additional features were added to fully implement the distributed Bitcoin protocol.
+Our new unit tests include ....
+You can run them individually by .....

+## Network observations
+* Graph1
+* Graph2
+* Graph3
+...

+## Scenarios

+#### Forks
+* Handle branches and drop them dynamically as the chain progresses.

+#### Transactions
+* Transaction exclusion (low fee, still guaranteed to be included? how long does it take?)
+* Wallet displaying balance after certain amount of confirmations

+#### ....